Skip to Content

 • Be CPS members who are paediatricians or paediatric subspecialists.

-• Have a significant impact (national and/or international) in the delivery of education in paediatrics, and/or
+• Have a significant and positive influence (national and/or international) on the delivery of education in paediatrics

 Nominations must be resubmitted each year for consideration.
 Current CPS board and Awards Committee members are not eligible for nomination and cannot nominate candidates while serving their terms.